Fishing in Boulder

 Rocky Mountain National Park

 Majestic Rocky Mountain National Park is just an hour away.
 The park shelters and has recovered a strong population of beautiful native greenback cutthroat trout.
 Head to the North Fork of the Big Thompson River from just outside of the park in the Comanche Wilderness and head upstream on the trail into the park for a good shot at a greenback.
+If you're visiting late May through mid-October, you'll need to reserve timed-entry spot for Rocky Mountain National Park in advance.

 Shops and Resources